 Autumn 2020 Tuition & Fees are due by: August 18, 2020 or the day of registration.

 Your tuition account needs to be in a paid status to avoid late fees and/or the drop for non-payment/deregistration fees.
 Pay online via COTCconnect!
 Paid status can be achieved by:

 Payment in Full

 Using the COTC Tuition Payment Plan

-COTC's plan breaks your tuition into three payments over the summer semester.
+COTC's plan breaks your tuition into four installments over the autumn semester.
 The payment plan form is available from the my.cotc.edu portal under College Finances -- Paying for College.
-Please print, sign, and return the form to Fees & Deposits along with 1/4 of your tuition plus the $27 service fee by the tuition due date.
+Please print, completely fill out, sign, and return the form to Fees & Deposits along with 1/4 of your tuition plus the $27 service fee by the tuition due date.
 Payment can be made online via COTCconnect and the form can either be faxed or scanned/emailed back to Fees & Deposits.

 Turning in an employer/agency sponsorship authorization/fee waiver/Ohio Tuition Trust or 529 payment request copy